Blast Chamber

-Blast Chamber is a 1996 video game released for the PlayStation and Sega Saturn.
+Blast Chamber is a 1996 action puzzle video game developed by Attention to Detail and published by Activision for the PlayStation and Sega Saturn.
 It was the first non-sports four-player game for the PlayStation and Saturn.
 A demo was released in 1997 for MS-DOS, but the full version was never published.

 Gameplay

 In the single-player game, the player navigates through 40 different cube-shaped puzzles, known as chambers.
 The player must collect a crystal orb and drop it off in the reactor before time runs out or the player character explodes.
 The player can kick the walls of the cube at certain points to make the entire chamber rotate, which is vital to that player reaching the end of each puzzle.
 Obstacles range from platforms, to spike pits, to giant fans.
 In addition, some "kickers" (switches in the form of green arrows) are placed on some walls to mislead the player.
 Each wall has a green platform that will rotate the chamber 90 degrees when the player pushes it.
 Once the crystal is dropped off in the reactor, the player moves on to the next level.
 After each level, the player is awarded 100 points for each second remaining on their timer.
 For every 10,000 points, the player gains an extra life.
 If the player makes it through all 40 chambers without using any cheat codes, there is an animation at the end.
 If even one cheat code is used, the player is prompted the message: "You made it!
 You're alive!
 You cheated.
 You're outta here."
 Single player mode is always 'Red Player'.